 Campers staying at the Cyprus Lake Campground can hike to the Grotto from their campsite.
 If you’d like to park in the Grotto parking lot, you will need to book a parking space in the same manner as anyone else.

 Bruce Peninsula National Park offers superb semi-wilderness camping, in ideal locations to base your park adventure.
-Four different camping experiences are available in the park:
+Five different camping experiences are available in the park:

 - Drive-in sites at the Cyprus Lake Campground

 - Backcountry camping along the Bruce Trail at Stormhaven or High Dump

 - Yurt camping along the shore of Cyprus Lake

 - Quiet hours are in effect during the camping season from 10 pm to 7 am.